kernelkit/kernelkit.github.io/_posts/2024-10-15-basic-container.md

 This is the fourth post in a series about containers in Infix.
 This time we go back to basics for a more gentle introduction into using containers.

+We will use one real interface, connected to the outside world, and one VETH pair.
+One end of the pair in the host and the other given to the container.
+The host end of the pair can be bridged or routed, this is left as an exercise to the reader.

 See the [first post][1] for a background and networking basics.